AllYourBot/hostedgpt/README.md

 ## Deploy the app on Fly.io

+**NOTE: The instructions below have not been verified in a while.
+It needes to be tested and possibly fixes will be required.**

 Deploying to Fly.io is another option.
 It's not quite one-click like Render and it's not 100% free.
 We've made the configuration really easy for you but it appears that it now costs $38 to activate the Postgres database.

 1. Click Fork > Create New Fork at the top of this repository. **Pull your forked repository down to your computer (the usual git clone ...)**.